Shuja'iyya: Modern era

 During the 2014 Gaza war, Shuja'iyya was the location of the Battle of Shuja'iyya, the fiercest battle of the war, and was heavily shelled by Israeli forces.
 Between 65 and 120 Palestinians were killed in the fighting, including at least 17 children, 14 women and four elderly persons, as well as 13 Israeli soldiers.
 Israel stated the district was targeted because 8% of the rocket attacks by Palestinian forces against Israel originated in Shuja'iyya because the area was allegedly a source of tunnels crossing into Israel.
 After the 2014 war, an Israeli brigade gave soldiers who fought in Shuja'iyya before and after photos, showing the damage.
 IDF sources said the incident was under investigation.
 Reconstruction of the quarter is complicated by UN priorities.
 Funding is allocated according to a ladder of importance, from small to large-scale damage, and many of the cement vouchers for families are sold on the black market.

 During the Gaza war, Shuja'iyya has been the site of three military engagements.
 The first two battles took place in December 2023 and June 2024, with both ending in Israeli withdrawals.
 During the second battle, the neighborhood experienced more than a week of Israeli bombing, with footage showing the "immense destruction" of the neighborhood.
 Between 60,000 and 80,000 people were estimated to have been displaced.
 By November 2024, more than 80 percent of the neighborhood's population was reported to be displaced and only a "few intact buildings" remaining.
-In April 2025, Israel began a third invasion of Shuja'iyya, during which it began supporting the local Fatah-affiliated Khalas clan against Hamas.
+In April 2025, Israel began a third invasion of Shuja'iyya, during which it began supporting the Fatah-affiliated Shuja'iyya Popular Defense Forces against Hamas.